traja-team/traja/paper/paper.md

 ## Statement of Need

-The data used in this project includes animal trajectory data provided by Tecniplast S.p.A.[^1], manufacturer of laboratory animal equipment based in Varese, Italy, and Radboud University, Nijmegen, Netherlands.
+The data used in this project includes animal trajectory data provided by [http://www.tecniplast.it](Tecniplast S.p.A.), manufacturer of laboratory animal equipment based in Varese, Italy, and Radboud University, Nijmegen, Netherlands.
 Tecniplast provided the mouse locomotion data collected with their Digital Ventilated Cages (DVC).
 The extracted coordinates of the mice requires further analysis with external tools.
 Due to lack of access to equipment, mouse home cage data is rather difficult to collect and analyze, thus few studies have been done onhomecage data.
 Furthermore, researchers who are interested in developing novel algorithms must implement from scratch much of the computational and algorithmic infrastructure for analysis and visualization.
 By packaging a library that is particularly useful for animal locomotion analysis, future researchers can benefit from access to a high-level interface and clearly documented methods for their work.

 [^1]: [http://www.tecniplast.it](http://www.tecniplast.it)